 What is the RSP?

 When there is an increase in COVID-19 Alert Levels, as was the case on 17 August 2021, the Government may activate the Resurgence Support Payment (RSP).
-The RSP is a payment to support viable businesses with their financial commitments if they have been impacted by the change in Alert Levels and meet the eligibility criteria.
+The RSP is a payment to support viable businesses that meet the eligibility criteria with their financial commitments if they have been impacted by the change in Alert Levels.
+This particular RSP is open from 8:00am Tuesday 24 August and will remain open for one month after all of New Zealand returns to Alert Level 1.

 Eligible businesses can apply for the RSP as well as the Government’s COVID-19 Wage Subsidy Scheme.